-Revenues are reported as increases in net assets without donor restrictions unless use of the related asset is limited by donor-imposed restrictions.
-PLOS recognizes support from net assets with restrictions when the restrictions imposed by the donors have been satisfied or expired.
-Expenses are reported as decreases in net assets without donor restrictions.
+Revenues are reported as increases in net assets without donor restrictions unless the use of the related asset is limited by donor-imposed restrictions.
+Expenses are reported as decreases in net assets without donor restriction.
+Investment income and gains or losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor restriction or by law.